sange1104/Dimensional-image-emotion-detection/README.md

     └── test
 ```

+In addition, [NRC-VAD lexicon file](https://aclanthology.org/P18-1017/) is also needed for label conversion process.
+This file is required to be located in [data/]() directory.

 4. You can run [train.py]() setting arguments as follows:
 * **gpu_num**: required, int
 * **dataname**: required, str, options = [FI, Flickr, Instagram, FlickrLDL, TwitterLDL]